 May 4 - Final Ballot Information determined

 Yes.
 Las Cruces has a Capital Improvement Program (CIP) that is now primarily funded by revenue bonds.
-These are bonds issue against a regular source of revenue such as the City's share of the New Mexico Gross Receipts Tax (GRT).
+These are bonds issued against a regular source of revenue such as the City's share of the New Mexico Gross Receipts Tax (GRT).
 You can find information about the City's CIP program here, at the Office of Management and Budget site.

 Depending on which GO Bond requests are approved, the City will prepare for one or several bond sales spaced out to minimize interest cost and match project needs.
 Tax rates would be adjusted after the sale of the bond(s), and property owners would see that increase on their next property tax bill (issued annually).